Dear Educators & Administrators,

 “When students have the opportunity to use their voice, it inspires and empowers them to be leaders in their educational experience,” said Superintendent Hoffman.
 “It’s important for me to hear firsthand from Arizona students about their experiences in school today, and I’m thrilled to convene this Advisory Council and to invite students from across the state to share their perspectives that will help influence education policy at the statewide level.”

 Superintendent Hoffman will seek student advisors’ perspectives on a range of topics, from curriculum and testing to school facilities and technology.
-Selected students will serve a one-year term starting October 2019 and ending with the 2019-2020 school year.
+Selected students will serve a one-year term starting in October 2019 and ending with the 2019-2020 school year.
 Students from grades 5 through 12 that are residents of Arizona are encouraged to apply.
 More information regarding eligibility and the application requirements can be found on our website www.azed.gov.

 Arizona Superintendent of Public Instruction Kathy Hoffman and Arizona Department of Health Services Director Dr. Cara Christ authored the following letter to school administrators and health office personnel about promoting the importance of immunization.